 One or more samples were evidently sent to Mint Headquarters in Washington, and soon thereafter acting director Mary O’Reilley stopped the trials.
 Archive documentation indicates the results were no better – and possibly worse – than in 1921.
 Nearly all of The trial pieces were later destroyed.

 The illustrated example was offered in Stack’s sale of November 18, 2008 as lot 3865.
 This piece was likely one of the samples sent to Washington and eventually entered circulation.
 The weak central devices are consistent with 1921 examples intended for circulation.
 A second example, lot 1345, from Mint Director Raymond T Baker's estate, was in I&L Goldberg's 6/14 sale with the following notation on its envelope.

 INDICATOR REGISTERED / 104,001 PIECES STRUCK / WHEN THIS COIN TAKEN / RAYMOND T. BAKER / SEC.
 OF TREASURY 1922.

-A third example with an antique finish, also from the Baker estate, was offered in StacksBowers 8/15 ANA sale and a fourth, heavily circulated (VF) and polished example was offered in Heritage 8/15 ANA sale.
+This piece was reoffered in StacksBowers 8/15 ANA sale and a third, heavily circulated (VF) and polished example was offered in Heritage 8/15 ANA sale.

 This pattern design variation was first identified by numismatist David W. Lange in 2007.
 A more extensive description will be found in A Guide Book of Peace Dollars (Whitman Publishing LLC.
 2008).